Please contact your center for center specific policies & procedures.

 Membership dues can be paid in one of two ways:

 Your YMCA membership card is a passport.
 It verifies your agreement to receive the benefits of membership and to abide by the rules and policies of the YMCA of Metro Chicago.
 Please present your membership card each time you enter the facility and when registering for programs in order to avoid delays.
-Lost cards may be replaced at your Center for a nominal fee.
+Lost cards may be replaced at your Center for free.

 Members in good standing of the YMCA of Metro Chicago can place their membership on hold for up to three (3) continuous months, once in a twelve (12) month period.
 The member must come into the Center 5 business days before the requested hold date.
 Stop by the membership desk at your Center for details.